How (and when) to use the Ping command in Windows ?

 Here are some useful options you can use with the ping command:

-For more information about the ping command, see the Microsoft documentation: [Invalid URL Removed]
+For more information about the ping command, see the Microsoft documentation: [Invalid URL removed]

 When to use the Ping command?